Microsoft to acquire Activision Blizzard in $68.7 billion deal - KTVZ

 Microsoft to acquire Activision Blizzard in $68.7 billion deal

+Microsoft on Tuesday announced plans to acquire Activision Blizzard in a blockbuster deal worth nearly $70 billion.
+It’s one of the biggest acquisitions in the tech industry in recent years, one that will boost Microsoft’s standing in the growing gaming industry but could be complicated by recent concerns about Activision’s toxic culture.

-Microsoft announced plans to acquire Activision Blizzard, the video game company behind blockbuster hits like “Warcraft,” “Overwatch” and “Call of Duty,” in an all-cash transaction valued at $68.7 billion.
-Microsoft says that the move will make the company the third-largest gaming company by revenue, after Tencent and Sony.
+The all-cash transaction is valued at $68.7 billion, and Microsoft says it will make the company the third-largest gaming company by revenue, after Tencent and Sony.

+“We believe that creative success and autonomy go hand-in-hand with treating every person with dignity and respect.
+We hold all teams, and all leaders, to this commitment,” said Phil Spencer, Microsoft Gaming CEO, in an official statement Tuesday.
+“We’re looking forward to extending our culture of proactive inclusion to the great teams across Activision Blizzard.”

 The agreement is pending regulatory review and Activision Blizzard shareholder approval, with the deal set to close in 2023.
+The companies will continue to operate independently until the transaction is finalized, after which Activision Blizzard will report to Phil Spencer, Microsoft Gaming CEO.
 Activision Blizzard’s stock shot up more than 30% ahead of the market open Tuesday morning; Microsoft shares fell around 1.5%.

+Gaming has become a major point of focus for Microsoft in recent years, especially as the pandemic meant more people were staying home and using gaming systems.
+In January 2021, on the heels of huge demand for its Xbox Series X and Series S consoles, Microsoft’s gaming revenue surpassed $5 billion for the first time.

-The acquisition would boost Xbox-maker Microsoft’s Game Pass portfolio with the addition of Activision Blizzard games and the nearly 400 million monthly active players that come with them.
+The acquisition would boost Microsoft’s gaming business with the addition of Activision Blizzard games and the nearly 400 million monthly active players that come with them.
+Microsoft will also acquire Activision’s global game studios and its nearly 10,000 employees, according to the company.

+Microsoft’s plans for cloud gaming will be accelerated by the deal, with the company hoping to push the Xbox community onto phone, tablets, laptops and other devices globally.
+And popular titles from Activision such as “Candy Crush” will improve Microsoft’s position in mobile gaming, too.

+“Acquiring Activision will help jump start MSFT’s broader gaming endeavors and ultimately its move into the metaverse with gaming the first monetization piece of the metaverse in our opinion,” Wedbush analyst Dan Ives said in a statement Tuesday.

 The-CNN-Wire